tippolitoSTAT/tippolitoSTAT.github.io/about.md

 ---
-title: About
+title: About Me
 ---
-# About page
+# About me

-This page tells you a little bit about me.
+I'm a PhD student in Statistics and interested in computational propaganda research via statistical approaches.